chadvik88/lob-simulator/README.md

 | OFI-return correlation | −0.05 to −0.40 |
 | Market quality score | 70–95 / 100 |

-Price follows a random walk with realistic spread clustering and volatility regimes.
+The price follows a random walk with realistic spread clustering and volatility regimes.
 Informed traders move price in their signal direction.
 Market makers absorb flow and earn the spread minus adverse selection costs.
-Noise traders lose money on average — consistent with theory.
+Noise traders lose money on average, which is pretty consistent with the theory.

 ## Tests